 Service cases

-A service case is KNX Clarity's word for a ticket.
+A service case is KNX Clarity's word for a ticket; the sidebar entry is labelled Tickets.
 Every case belongs to a project, has a priority, a status, an optional assignee, and an unlimited thread of comments.
 Use cases for commissioning punch lists, post-handover warranty issues, routine maintenance, and anything else a technician would normally track on a sticky note.

-- Service in the sidebar shows every case across every project in the organisation.
-Use this as your daily "what's on my plate" view.
+- Tickets in the sidebar shows every case across every project in the organisation as a filterable list — your daily "what's on my plate" view.
+Filter by project to focus on one building.

-Both views support the same filters: status, priority, assignee, and free-text search across title and description.
+The Tickets list supports filters for status, priority, assignee, and project, plus free-text search across title and description.

 Fields